makerdao/community/governance/votes/Executive vote - June 13, 2024.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - The Starknet Dai Bridge will be disabled.
 - Aligned Delegate compensation for May 2024 totaling **210.81 MKR** will be distributed.
-- Aligned Voter Committee Member compensation for Q2 2024 totalling **100.08 MKR** will be distributed.
+- Aligned Voter Committee Member participation rewards for Q2 2024 totalling **100.08 MKR** will be distributed.
 - **5,000,000 DAI** and **450 MKR** will be transferred to the Launch Project.
 - A Spark proxy spell will be triggered at [0x258FD2E6b5C155aa5f3e84326A622288bd70f376](https://etherscan.io/address/0x258FD2E6b5C155aa5f3e84326A622288bd70f376).
 - A series of housekeeping actions to push USDP out of the input conduit will be carried out, as detailed below.